Skip to main content

 assert!(res.header("Content-Length").is_some());

-pub fn header_mut( &mut self, name: impl Into<HeaderName> ) -> Option<&mut HeaderValues>
+pub fn header_mut( &mut self, name: impl AsHeaderName, ) -> Option<&mut HeaderValue>

 Get an HTTP header mutably.

-pub fn remove_header( &mut self, name: impl Into<HeaderName> ) -> Option<HeaderValues>
+pub fn remove_header(&mut self, name: impl AsHeaderName) -> Option<HeaderValue>

 Remove a header.

-pub fn insert_header( &mut self, key: impl Into<HeaderName>, value: impl ToHeaderValues )
+pub fn insert_header( &mut self, name: impl IntoHeaderName, value: HeaderValue, ) -> Option<HeaderValue>

-pub fn append_header( &mut self, key: impl Into<HeaderName>, value: impl ToHeaderValues )
+pub fn append_header( &mut self, name: impl IntoHeaderName, value: HeaderValue, ) -> bool

-An iterator visiting all header pairs in arbitrary order.
+An iterator visiting all header (name, value) pairs in arbitrary order.

-An iterator visiting all header pairs in arbitrary order, with mutable references to the values.
+An iterator visiting all header (name, value) pairs with mutable values.

 An iterator visiting all header names in arbitrary order.